 - With mixed desmoplastic melanoma, the risk of regional lymph node involvement is higher, and recommendations are the same as for other types of invasive melanoma.

 Lymph nodes containing metastatic melanoma often increase in size quickly.
 An involved node is usually non-tender and firm to hard in consistency.
 If this occurs between planned follow-up visits, let your doctor know promptly.

 Desmoplastic melanoma has an high mutational load, which may increase the chance of response to immunotherapy with anti-PD-1/PD-1L medications.

 What happens at follow-up?

 The main purpose of follow-up is to detect recurrences early but it also offers an opportunity to diagnose a new primary melanoma at the first possible opportunity.
-A second invasive melanoma occurs in 5-10% patients; an unrelated melanoma in situ affects in more than 20% of melanoma patients.

 The Australian and New Zealand Guidelines for the Management of Melanoma (2008) make the following recommendations for follow-up for patients with invasive melanoma.